SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 Grouping of regular expressions and capturing a matched string.
 Every pair of capturing brackets is assigned with a number starting from 1 in the order that its left roundbracket

-If regular expressions contain a mismatched When a pair of capturing roundbrackets itself is bound with a quantifier or it is inside another pair of brackets having a quantifier, the captured string by the pair is cleared whenever a repetition happens.
-So, any captured string cannot be carried over to the next loop. |
+When a pair of capturing roundbrackets itself is bound with a quantifier or it is inside another pair of brackets having a quantifier, the captured string by the pair is cleared whenever a repetition happens.
+Thus, any captured string cannot be carried over to the next loop.

 \N (N is a positive integer) |